apollographql/apollo/docs/source/platform/client-awareness.md

 ### Server

-The server is responsible for collecting and assigning the client information to a request..
+The server is responsible for collecting and assigning the client information to a request.
 To provide metrics to the Apollo Platform, pass a `generateClientInfo` function into the `ApolloServer` constructor.
 The following checks the GraphQL query `extensions` for a `clientInfo` field and then provides a fallback.